joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-07-26-walkabout.md

 ## count them up

-we can count paths with a simple observation. if there is an $(n-1)$ step path to one of my neighbors, then there is an $n$ step path to me. in other words:
+we can count paths with a simple observation. if there is an $(n-1)$ step path to any of my neighbors, then there is an $n$ step path to me. in other words:

 $$
   \omega_i^n = \sum\limits_{j\in\sigma(i)\setminus \boldsymbol{0}} \omega_j^{n-1}